-Creating a kayak launch and offering public boating on the shoreline of MacNeil Park.
+Creating a kayak launch and offering public boating on the northeast shoreline of MacNeil Park.
 This city park is surrounded by water, yet for its entire history, lacked access for on-water recreation.
 CPN advocated doggedly for a kayak launch, while offering free public kayaking events to demonstrate the suitability of this site.
 An ADA-accessible ramp was built and opened to the public in 2019, and is formally part of the NYC Watertrail.

 Advocating for repair of MacNeil's heavily used waterfront path and seawall.
-The path is used by cyclists, runners, walkers, and fishermen, and is crumbling and dangerous in the westernmost section facing LaGuardia Airport and NYC.
-After many years of advocacy and public testimony by Coastal and others, reconstruction is set to begin in 2016 under the leadership of the NYC Parks Department, the waterfront path and seawall were rebuilt in 2018 and 2019.
+The path is used by cyclists, runners, walkers, and fishermen, and was crumbling and dangerous in the westernmost section facing LaGuardia Airport and NYC.
+After many years of advocacy by CPN and others, and under the leadership of the NYC Parks Department, the waterfront path and seawall were rebuilt in 2018 and 2019.
 The path reopened to the public in 2019 and is a stunning addition to our wonderful park.

-Founding (2013) and hosting CPN Earth Fair at MacNeil Park, attracting hundreds of Queens residents for environmental workshops, demonstrations and lectures, beach cleanups, and family entertainment.
+Founding (2013) and hosting CPN Family Earth Fair at MacNeil Park, attracting hundreds of Queens residents for environmental workshops, demonstrations and lectures, beach cleanups, free kayaking, and family entertainment.